 Liquidation Hunting is where whales hunt for loans close to liquidation and push prices down to force liquidation.
 This behaviour creates huge volatility for everyone and a miserable experience for users forced into liquidation.

-Obscuro's programmable privacy allows developers to choose what they want to keep private and what they want to make public at a granular level.
+Obscuro's programmable encryption allows developers to choose what they want to keep hidden and what they want to make public at a granular level.
 How does this apply to Liquidation Hunting?
 A developer can take an existing borrowing protocol and choose to have everything public, except for individual liquidation levels.
 Only if the liquidation levels get hit do they become public — an example of a simple change resulting in a much fairer protocol.

 ENS is a naming system that maps human-readable aliases like 'bob.eth' to Ethereum addresses.
 So when Alice asks for Bob's address to send tokens, Bob can say 'bob.eth' instead of the cumbersome 0x Ethereum address.

-The drawback to this is the lack of privacy.
+The drawback to this is the lack of confidentiality.
 Alice can now see Bob's complete account balance and entire transaction history.
 By using confidential smart contracts on Obscuro, the alias created cannot be linked to the underlying addresses allowing your balances to remain anonymous even on the L1.

 In a sealed bid auction, bidders privately submit their one best offer in writing in a sealed envelope.
 The bids are opened privately by the auctioneer and seller.
 They do not reveal the bids to any of the participants.

-Keeping the bids private helps ensure that if all bids are too low for any of them to be accepted by the seller, the property is not stigmatised by having a perceived low value in the marketplace.
+Keeping the bids hidden helps ensure that if all bids are too low for any of them to be accepted by the seller, the property is not stigmatised by having a perceived low value in the marketplace.
 It also ensures that the auctioneer cannot collude and reveal a competing bid to another bidder privately or front-run a bidder and out-bid them.

 We explore here how the outcome of the ConstutionDAO experiment could have been vastly different with the use of Obscuro.